 Builders and developers conduct due diligence on individual developable parcels of land that can incur large costs (at times in the tens of thousands of dollars), as well as time delays, counted in days or weeks.
 Homeowners, buyers, as well as real estate agents find it difficult to engage in this process without the right knowledge and tools.

 Our machine learning algorithm will provide objective and quality property intelligence; not just ‘automated valuations’ on unimproved properties.
 The algorithm filters data and maps outliers to increase investment certainty.
 A number of products and services have been developed by ipData to meet the needs of the wide range of data users.

 Property Development Reports

 Property development or ‘feasibility’ reports are primarily for real estate agents, home owners, investors, developers and financial advisors.
 A property development report, presents relevant input and output information about the development potential of a property, options and dwelling types as well as the planning rules that apply (cross referenced to Development Plans/Schemes).
 Reports provide an indication of the property attributes (area, zone), purchase details (cost range), development options including market optimised building size, typical development costs recommended house and land price and investment return.

 On-line Application (PC and phone app)

 An on-line computer query system (personal computer or phone) allows users to geo-locate property (using street address data) is currently being developed.
 It returns information on whether the parcel is developable and has potential.
 This simple query system helps you decide about whether to progress to a ‘Property Development Report’.
 The cost will be applied as a unit rate on a query.
-The tool is currently being offered on a limited trial basis to selected professionals and clients for Beta testing.

 Electronic data bases and GIS layers